Elettaria

 Elettaria is a genus of flowering plants in the family Zingiberaceae.
 They are native to India and Sri Lanka, but cultivated and naturalized elsewhere.
-One member of the genus, E. cardamomum, is a commercially important spice used as a flavouring agent in many countries.
+One member of the genus, E. cardamomum, known as green cardamom or true cardamom, is a commercially important spice used as a flavouring agent in many countries.

 In 2018, several species were removed from Elettaria and placed in a new genus called Sulettaria.
-These species are recognized as of October 2018:
+These species are recognized as of October 2018: A phylogenetic analysis published in 2024 found that Elettaria was a well-defined clade of seven species native to India and Sri Lanka, which is sister to the African genus Aframomum and the African and Neotropical genus Renealmia, and distinct from the Sri Lankan genera Cyphostigma and Srilankanthus.